 What to Expect on Sunday Morning

-During June, July and August Sunday services often vary in style and ritual.
-They are less formal.
+During June, July and August, Sunday services vary in style and ritual.
+They are less formal, but the purpose remains – to learn to live more wisely, with connection and compassion.
 The usual order of service may or may not be followed.
-There will be no paper order of service handout.
-Shorts and sandals announce that some are heading to the peninsula after the service.
-Social hour will probably feature a simpler cookie and fruit table, or none.
-The one thing that will remain for sure is the opportunity to talk with each other.
-As always, we will be happy to be together.
+There is no paper order of service handout.
+Shorts and sandals announce that some people are heading to the peninsula after the service.
+Social hour probably features a simpler cookie and fruit table, or none.
+The one thing that remains for sure is the opportunity to talk with each other.
+As always, we are be happy to be together.

 An usher just inside the sanctuary provides an order of service pamphlet.
 Hearing assist devices are available on the usher’s table.